broadinstitute/depmap_omics/README.md

 #### RNA

-`expressions.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for postprocessing aggregated expression data from RSEM, which removes duplicates, renames genes, filters and log transforms entires.
+`expressions.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for postprocessing aggregated expression data from RSEM, which removes duplicates, renames genes, filters and log transforms entries, and generates protein-level expression data files.

 ##### Fusion